Learning from Regulatory Downgrades 2022

 The board of Saffron had been advised that defects in governance processes and a failure to comply with its rules meant that some board members had not been appointed properly.
 The failure had occurred over a period of several years.
 Significant decisions were made during this period involving third parties and funders and there was uncertainty about the validity of all the decisions that had been made at those meetings given some board meetings had been inquorate.

 It is essential to have a firm grip on complex structures and subsidiaries.
-Obviously this is driven, in part, by the Cosmopolitan experience but also by the increasingly diverse nature of the sector in setting up subsidiaries for tax efficiency and/or creating new lines of income.
+This is driven, in part, by the increasingly diverse nature of the sector in setting up subsidiaries for tax efficiency and/or creating new lines of income.
 Boards should be aware that there are potential risks in complex structures and take account of the overall impact of that risk and potential impact on social housing run by the landlord.
-This includes clarity about apportionment of running costs.
+This includes clarity about apportionment of running costs and rigour in rule changes.

 Broadacres HA Ltd